 Unlike your brain, your recording equipment will likely not know how to interpret wild swings in volume.
 Consequently, you’re going to want to use what’s called a “compressor” to help even these out.
 A compressor can be used to prevent clipping in samples, as well as bring up the levels of quieter sounds in your voice recording.
 This is accomplished by reducing the dynamic range of a track in a way that’s not going to damage the quality (much).
 As always, record with the highest bit depth you can.
 It’s also important that if you intend to use a compressor then you should also consider using a gate.
 This ensures that you’re not compressing and bringing up the noise floor of your recording in addition to your voice.

-To avoid this, use the compressor (or sometimes called “speech volume leveler”) to bring the peaks of your voice below the clipping point, and the quietest parts up to an audible level.
+To avoid this, use the compressor (sometimes called the “speech volume leveler”) to bring the peaks of your voice below the clipping point and the quietest parts up to an audible level.

 Threshold

 The threshold is the point where you want the compressor to start bringing your peaks under control.
 Only sounds above that level will be compressed.
-You may want to play around with this a bit, but in general I use -6dB so I have more freedom to laugh on mic.
+You may want to play around with this a bit, but in general, I use -6dB, so I have more freedom to laugh on the mic.
 There’s no right or wrong answer here, but you’re going to have to listen to your voice over and over to see what makes sense for you.

 Attack/release